wittgena/judgmental-phase-docs/judgmental-structural-index.md

 - **Beyond Bits: Toward a Judgmental Phase Paradigm of the Informational Universe**
 - **Beyond Lack: A Post-Judgmental Critique of Lacan**
 - **When Emergence Proves Itself: Reversing the Frame of Complexity Theory**
+- **The Sleep of Judgment: A Phase Interference Model of Recovery**

 ---